-Ashbourne students have consistently achieved outstanding A-Level results over the past five years (50% A*A), culminating from significant performance improvement during their time at the College.
+Ashbourne students have consistently achieved outstanding A level results over the past five years (50% A*A), culminating from significant performance improvement during their time at the College.
+Ashbourne is placed in the top 5% of schools and colleges offering A levels in the UK based on this level of performance improvement or ‘value added’.

 Ashbourne uses the following scale: